symphonyoss/clj-symphony/README.md

 # clj-symphony

-This WIP library is intended to be an idiomatic Clojure wrapper for the [symphony-java-client](https://github.com/symphonyoss/symphony-java-client) library.
+This library is an idiomatic Clojure wrapper for the [symphony-java-client](https://github.com/symphonyoss/symphony-java-client) library, a client binding and SDK for the [Symphony chat platform's REST API](https://rest-api.symphony.com/).

 ## Installation